ake-persson/pepa/doc/pepa.conf.5.md

 basedir
 :   Basedir for pepa where input and templates are located, defaults to: /srv/pepa

+environments
+:   Environments available, defaults to: base

+backend
+:   Which backend to use for accessing templates can be either git or file, defaults to: file

 [host]
 :   Host section.

 sequence
 :   Susbstitution sequence for hosts.

+[http]
+:   HTTP section.

+host
+:   Which host address to listen to, defaults to: 0.0.0.0

+port
+:   Which port to listen to, defaults to: 5000

 # AUTHOR